Ah, summer! Sunshine, the lake, baseball and farmer’s markets…and back to school?

-Ah, summer!
-Sunshine, the lake, baseball and iced tea…and back to school?
-Summer is quickly coming to an end and fall is just around the corner.
-That means pencils, markers, crayons, glue sticks, rulers, paper, shoes, maybe even a new backpack.
-It may seem like it’s too early to start thinking about making your kid’s back-to-school shopping list but now that it’s August and with schools starting early in many districts this year, it’s time to think about ways to save money on back-to-school shopping.
+When summer comes to an end, that means pencils, markers, crayons, glue sticks, rulers, paper, shoes, maybe even a new backpack.
+It may seem like it’s too early to start thinking about making your kid’s back-to-school shopping list but now that it’s August, it’s time to think about ways to save money on back-to-school shopping.

 Try these shopping tips to save you time, money and hassle when shopping for back to school.

-Begin by shopping at home first
+Begin by shopping at home first.

 Any supplies already stashed away in drawers from last school year are a bonus, so check the house for pencils, markers, rulers, and paper.

-Stick to the list
+Stick to the list.

-Buy the basics in bulk
+Buy the basics in bulk.

 Items such as paper, pencils, pens, glue sticks, and notebooks can often be bought in bulk at discounted prices.
 Keep leftover supplies and set up a station in the house where kids can pull items to use all year – this helps avoid last-minute shopping trips when your child hits that last page of the math notebook.

-Track discounts and sales
+Track discounts and sales.

 During weeks leading up to the first day of school, check for coupons from retailers like Staples, Office Max, Wal-Mart, Target and Office Depot.
 Each of these stores has specials at different times.
 Sticking to your list can help you find discounts on those items.
 Look for coupons in your local newspaper or download the free RetailMeNot app to help you spend less this back-to-school season.
+If you live in Washington, and it’s convenient, consider crossing the border to Oregon to take advantage of no sales tax.

 Between books, clothing, and supplies, the start of the school year can be tough on your wallet.
 Use these tips to keep costs down and save a few extra dollars.